Hugo MacNeill (Irish Army officer)

-Lieutenant General Hugo MacNeill (1900–1963) was a twentieth-century Irish soldier and first president of the Organisation of National Ex-Servicemen in Ireland.
+Lieutenant General Hugo MacNeill (1900–1963) was an Irish soldier and first president of the Organisation of National Ex-Servicemen in Ireland.

 Life and military career

 Born in 1900, he was the nephew of politician Eoin MacNeill (1867–1945).

 Hugo MacNeill was member of Fianna Éireann and the Irish Volunteers before becoming an officer of the National Army during the Irish Civil War.
 In 1923, he was promoted to colonel after an intelligence windfall allowed him to prevent a series of Irish Republican Army (IRA) attacks in Dublin.
 In 1924 he was promoted to major general and appointed assistant Chief of Staff of the National Army.

 In 1926 MacNeill attended the US Army Command and Staff Course in Fort Leavenworth, Kansas.
 He was in command of the Irish Army's Second (Northern) Division during The Emergency (1939-1945).

 He was promoted to lieutenant general in 1946, although without appointment.

 MacNeill's main activity following retirement was the co-ordination of An Tóstal festivals in the 1950s.
 He was also the first president of the Organisation of National Ex-Servicemen.
 He died in 1963.